 Manafiafy’s owner, Edd Tucker Brown, encourages an ethos of pride in the community for their traditions and the environment.
 The lodge is deeply involved in community projects at local schools and the nearby village.
 Through their dependency on solar energy for electricity and hot water, Manafiafy limits its carbon footprint and eases the pressure on resources from the local forest.
 The lodge has also planted over 700 neame, tamarind and Madagascar flamboyant trees.

 Access to the lodge is by road from Fort Dauphin, a journey that takes up to 2 ½ hours dependent on weather conditions.
-Do be warned that the road is very bad and must be negotiated by 4WD.
+Do be warned that the road is rutted and must be negotiated by 4WD.